 - Distribution of t-shirts and comics that educated students about sexual violence.

 - An exhibit about human rights and health during the ASCOM communications award ceremonies in February.

 - Helping to organize the celebrations of Youth Day on Feb.
 11 and the International Women’s Rights Day on March 8 in coordination with the French cultural assistance agency SCAC and the LGBT rights group Alternatives Cameroun.

 - Training workshops in connection with International Women’s Right DAY.

 - A workshop on prevention of gender-based violence in cooperation with Lukmef (the Martin Luther Jr. King Memorial Foundation), based in the English-speaking southwest region of Cameroon.

-- A workshop in coordination with the Association for the Promotion of Women (AVAF), which seeks greater opportunities, improved health care, and basic human rights for lesbians and transgender women.
+- A workshop in coordination with a local lesbian support organization that seeks greater opportunities, improved health care, and basic human rights for lesbians and transgender women.

 - Distribution of HIV prevention materials, including lubricants and male and female condoms, to 83 people, both gay and straight, in Yaoundé.

 - Discussion of possible coordination of activities with the LGBT rights group CAMFAIDS and the Unity human rights watchdog project.